BrunoGeraldine/House_Rocket_Data_Analysis/README.md

    - Create and analyze some business hypotheses;
    - Flag the recommendation to buy or not the properties in the dataset;
    - Flag the sales recommendation with an increase of 10% or 30%;
    - Update the online dashboard with these improvements.
-See more at: future link.
+See more at: https://houserocket-analytics-data.herokuapp.com/

 References: